 The respondents were asked if building in risk areas may be a reason for flooding.
 59% of the respondents believe that deforestation is the main reason for flooding in their region, and only 4,6% don't believe that deforestation is the reason for flooding.
 The overwhelming majority of the respondents believe that building in risk areas a great deal, a lot, or to some extent can be done because of flooding.
-Around 74% of the respondents believe that lack of maintenance of the protective infrastructure against flooding can be a cause for flooding.
-57% are of the opinion that proper waste management contributes a great deal to flooding in the region.
+Around 74% of the respondents believe that lack of maintenance of the protective infrastructure against flooding can be a cause for flooding in the region.
 Similar responses are noted with the lack of intervention in the riverbed and an improper sewer network.
 A closer look at the responses reveals that the respondents believe that floods are caused by a conjunction of the above-mentioned causes in the previous questions.